Timeseries

 Parameters

-• series (Sequence[TimeSeries]) – sequence of TimeSeries to concatenate
+• series (Sequence[TimeSeries]) – Sequence of TimeSeries to concatenate.

-• axis (Union[str, int]) – axis along which the series will be concatenated.
+• axis (Union[str, int]) – Axis along which the series will be concatenated.

 • ignore_time_axis (bool) – Allow concatenation even when some series do not have matching time axes.
 When done along component or sample dimensions, concatenation will work as long as the series have the same lengths (in this case the resulting series will have the time axis of the first provided series).
 When done along time dimension, concatenation will work even if the time axes are not contiguous (in this case, the resulting series will have a start time matching the start time of the first provided series).
 Default: False.

-• ignore_static_covariates (bool) – whether to ignore all requirements for static covariate concatenation and only transfer the static covariates of the first TimeSeries element in series to the concatenated TimeSeries.
+• ignore_static_covariates (bool) – Whether to ignore all requirements for static covariate concatenation and only transfer the static covariates of the first TimeSeries element in series to the concatenated TimeSeries.
 Only effective when axis=1.

 • drop_hierarchy (bool) – When axis=1, whether to drop hierarchy information.
 True by default.
 When False, the hierarchies will be “concatenated” as well (by merging the hierarchy dictionaries), which may cause issues if the component names of the resulting series and that of the merged hierarchy do not match.
 When axis=0 or axis=2, the hierarchy of the first series is always kept.